cfernandezlab/CFL/README.md

 <img src='img/equiconv.png' width=550>

-  We use [this](https://github.com/Zardinality/TF_Deformable_Net) Deformable Convolutions implementation to create EquiConvs.
+  We use [this](https://github.com/Zardinality/TF_Deformable_Net) Deformable Convolutions implementation to create EquiConvs, a novel implementation of the convolution for 360º images that adapts the shape of the kernel accordingly to the equirectangular projection distortions.
+Valid for any task involving panoramic images!

   First, make sure to modify [Models/make.sh](Models/make.sh) with your computer settings (*i.e.* CUDA_HOME, CUDA Architecture).
 Second run the following commands.
   ```bash